tartopum/atelier/docs/dev.md

 make fake_arduino
 ```

-In another terminal:
+In another terminal, edit the `config.json` with Arduino IP set to `127.0.0.1`
+and Arduino port set to `5001`.
+Then:

 ```
-make # Or: make dev_fake
+make
 ```

 Find the server at `localhost:5000`.